ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 `OrderedCollection` subclass) to code that was written with `OrderedCollection` in mind.
 The flexibility is higher, though the guarantee is only verified when the code actually runs.

-In summary, programmers in statically-typed languages often view types as static contracts or enforcement mechanisms, whereas Smalltalk programmers view types more as emergent properties of objects
+In summary, programmers in statically typed languages often view types as static contracts or enforcement mechanisms, whereas Smalltalk programmers view types more as emergent properties of objects.
-.
 The Smalltalker's mindset is shaped by a live, message-oriented world where you gain understanding by sending messages and watching objects behave.
-It's a very
-experience-driven understanding of type: an object "proves" its type by working correctly in response to your messages, not by satisfying a compiler check ahead of time.
+It's a very experience-driven understanding of type: an object "proves" its type by working correctly in response to your messages, not by satisfying a compiler check ahead of time.
 This can be incredibly liberating--it encourages focusing on what needs to happen in the problem domain, letting different kinds of objects participate as long as they behave appropriately.
-As the Smalltalk ethos would suggest,
-"Look at what the object does, not what it says it is."
+As the Smalltalk ethos would suggest, "Look at what the object does, not what it says it is."

 ## Conclusion: The Philosophical Takeaway

 From a practical and philosophical perspective, "type" in Smalltalk is less a label and more a dynamic quality of an object's behavior.
 It's defined by the messages an object understands and how it responds, which is ultimately determined by its class's methods (and any clever
 `doesNotUnderstand:` tricks).
-An object can certainly be said to "have a type" in Smalltalk--but that type isn't a static tag; it's the set of messages it can handle, i.e. its protocol.
+An object can certainly be said to "have a type" in Smalltalk--but that type isn't a static tag; it's the set of messages it can handle, i.e., its protocol.
 Smalltalk's class system provides the structure for those protocols (acting as a template for behavior), but it doesn't impose the sort of strict borders that static type systems do.
 Instead of types as fences that keep misuse at bay, Smalltalk offers open pastures where objects roam freely as long as they know how to handle the interactions (messages) that come their way.

 The lived Smalltalk experience is one of constant discovery and feedback: you send a message and see what happens.
 This leads to a very concrete understanding of an object's capabilities--you gain knowledge of its "type" by observing it in action.
 Philosophically, this shifts the notion of type from an abstract compile-time idea to a tangible runtime reality.
 Rather than trust a compiler's assurances, you come to trust the objects themselves (and your tests of them).
 Smalltalk's message-driven worldview teaches that an object is exactly what it does.
 By emphasizing messaging and late binding, it reminds us that software is ultimately about dynamic interactions.
 In statically typed systems, type is often treated as essence; in Smalltalk, type is experience.
 The result is a programming model that is highly flexible, deeply object-oriented, and rooted in the immediate reality of message sends--a model where the concept of "type" lives not in declarations, but in the rich interplay between objects at runtime.